birthdays and other melancholy days

 April felt more like October.
 She was only forty-nine but she felt the cold coming.
 She never liked cake and she hated people singing to her so she knew the next few hours were going to suck ass.
 What were birthdays but a yearly reminder that you’re a year closer to death?
 For all she knew, she was going to get run over tomorrow and the number forty-nine would sum up her entire existence.

 Half a hundred.

 If she sat and thought about it, which she was doing, the days that were making their way past her at an alarming rate weren’t that valuable anyway.
 Not like when she was eighteen.
 Now those days were gold.
-When she was eighteen guys wanted to fuck her.
-She would trade two of her days now for one of them.
+When she was eighteen, guys wanted to fuck her.
+She would trade two of her days now for one of those days then.
 She would probably let more guys fuck her.

 Try explaining that to an eighteen year old.

 (Then the police come and drag away the creepy old lady…)

 She saw it all play out in her head as she sat behind the large planter at the mall.
 She was hiding from her party and the people that made up her life and her life in general.
 She saw a couple of teenage girls but refrained from imparting any advice.